eddiesmo/eddiesmo.github.io/drafts/ode-to-gtd.md

 #### Pros
 1. Super easy to capture tasks, ideas and information.
 Evernote implemented a great capturing tool on android by creating a 1-click widget to capture text, photos or voice.
 Everything goes into the inbox to be processed later.
 2. Extremely flexible.
 Using notebooks and tags you can set up your system any way that you want.
-Tags have inifinite hirearchy.
+Tags have infinite hierarchy.

 #### Cons
 1. Not GTD-native.
 By that I mean that while Evernote is versatile enough to implement GTD, it wasn't built with GTD first in mind.
 The result is a somewhat clunky daily experience.
 For example:
   - Tasks are just Evernote notes, which don't have standard task properties like energy levels, time estimation or the ability to "tick" a box when done in a satisfying manner.
   - Reminders in Evernote are weak and it is hard to define and properly follow self-imposed due dates.
 2. Two GTD notebook stacks are required to separate work and life tasks.
-Or at least that's the best seperation that I could think of.
+Or at least that's the best separation that I could think of.